NGDBench: Towards Neural Graph Data Management: NGDBench

 \subsection{Perturbation Generation}

+The perturbation component is designed to simulate noisy data conditions commonly found in real-world data management.
+To ground this design, we survey real-world datasets, prior synthetic-noise studies and data quality reports, with detailed evidence summarized in Appendix~\ref{sec:appendix-perturbation}, Table~\ref{tab:noise_survey_ranges}.
+The survey shows that noise levels vary substantially across domains and noise families: reported real-world noise ranges from 0.55\% attribute errors to over 70\% missing relations, while prior synthetic studies commonly inject noise at 10\%--50\%.

+These observations suggest that no single fixed noise ratio can faithfully represent real-world data imperfections.
+We therefore design \method{} as a configurable and traceable perturbation environment rather than a fixed-noise benchmark.
+It covers the major noise families identified in the survey and exposes parameterized controls over the injection ratio of each noise type, enabling both moderate default evaluation and customized stress testing.
+For each generated observed graph, \method{} records the injected perturbations in noise log files, allowing users to inspect which nodes, edges, labels, or attributes were modified.
+Details on noise categories, real-world motivation, injection ratios, and perturbation logs are provided in Appendix~\ref{sec:appendix-perturbation}.

+For the structured datasets (\textit{NGD-BI}, \textit{NGD-Fin}, and \textit{NGD-Prime}), we perturb clean latent graphs to construct observed graphs.
+The Perturbation Generator injects topological, schema, and attribute noise.
+These perturbations capture the gap between clean latent structure and imperfect observed data.

-To rigorously evaluate model robustness under perturbed conditions, we introduce noise into the original datasets.
-However, for the unstructured datasets (\textit{NGD-MCP} and \textit{NGD-Econ}), which are graphs constructed via Large Language Models, we do not inject additional perturbations.
-These graphs inherently embody the imperfections of automated information extraction such as entity duplication, redundant characters in mentions, and type inference errors, thereby obviating the need for artificial noise injection.
+For the unstructured datasets (\textit{NGD-MCP} and \textit{NGD-Econ}), we do not add extra perturbations.
+Their graphs are produced by automated extraction pipelines and already contain realistic imperfections, such as entity duplication, mention variation, relation extraction errors, and type inference errors.

-For the structured datasets (\textit{NGD-BI, NGD-Fin, NGD-Prime}), we employ a controlled Perturbation Generator to simulate production imperfections across three levels.
-Topological Perturbations simulate network incompleteness by stochastically modifying links.
-Schema Perturbations model ambiguity by swapping relation types or mislabeling nodes.
-Attribute Perturbations mimic fine-grained errors, such as OCR-induced typos or numerical deviations.
-This process is governed by a configurable noise profile, allowing users to fine-tune injection ratios for customized stress testing.